back to top

 Q4.
 Which smartphones support ADB commands?

 Ans.
-Android Phones with at least a 5.0 Android version can perceive ADB commands.
+Android phones with at least a 5.0 Android version can perceive ADB commands.